cepharum/forms-processor/docs/api/README.md

 ### Simple Structure

-If you don't want to register any custom input processor or type of field it's sufficient to provide an array of form components to be injected into HTML document as soon as the forms processor has been loaded.
+If you don't want to register any custom input processor or type of field it's sufficient to provide an array of form components to be injected into HTML document as soon as the Forms Processor has been loaded.

 Every element in this array is yet another array consisting of these sub-elements: